-- Counties do not intend to infringe upon the service areas of other levels of government who provide similar services, but will continue to discharge our statutory duties to ensure that all county residents have access to the appropriate level and quality of emergency services, including medically indigent adults. - 2) Counties support ensuring the continuity and integrity of the current emergency medical services system, including county authority related to medical control, trauma planning, and alternative destination efforts. - 3) Counties recognize that effective administration and oversight of local emergency medical services systems includes input from key stakeholders, such as other local governments, private providers, state officials, local boards and commissions, and the people in our communities who depend on these critical services. - 4) Counties support maintaining the authority and governing role of counties and their local emergency medical services agencies to plan, implement, and evaluate all aspects and components of the local Emergency Medical Services system. - 5) Counties oppose efforts that would weaken the local authority of local medical services agencies or lead to system fragmentation and safety issues.
+- Counties do not intend to infringe upon the service areas of other levels of government who provide similar services, but will continue to discharge our statutory duties to ensure that all county residents have access to the appropriate level and quality of emergency services, including medically indigent adults. - Counties support ensuring the continuity and integrity of the current emergency medical services system, including county authority related to medical control, specialty center designations, and alternative destination efforts. - 3) Counties recognize that effective administration and oversight of local emergency medical services systems includes input from key stakeholders, such as other local governments, private providers, state officials, local boards and commissions, and the people in our communities who depend on these critical services.

+- 4) Counties support maintaining the authority and governing role of counties and their local emergency medical services agencies to plan, implement, and evaluate all aspects and components of the local Emergency Medical Services system. - 5) Counties oppose efforts that would weaken the local authority of local medical services agencies or lead to system fragmentation, inequitable service, and patient safety issues.

-Section 13: Court-Involved Population
+Section 13: Justice-Involved Population

-Counties recognize the importance of enrolling the court-involved population into Medi-Cal and other public programs.
+Counties recognize the importance of enrolling the justice-involved population into Medi-Cal and other public programs.
 Medi-Cal enrollment provides access to important behavioral health, substance use, and primary care services that will improve health outcomes and may reduce recidivism.
 CSAC continues to look for partnership opportunities with the Department of Health Care Services, foundations, and other stakeholders on enrollment, eligibility, quality, and improving outcomes for this population.
-Counties are supportive of obtaining federal Medicaid funds for inpatient hospitalizations, including psychiatric hospitalizations, for adults and juveniles while they are incarcerated.
+Counties are supportive of obtaining federal Medicaid funds for health and behavioral health services, other jail inreach services received at local detention centers, and inpatient hospitalizations, including psychiatric hospitalizations, for adults and juveniles while they are incarcerated.